 Central teams to monitor situation in 4 States

-- The situation was serious in Indore, Jaipur, Mumbai and Pune.
-In West Bengal, Kolkata, Howrah, Medinipur East, 24 Parganas North, Darjeeling, Kalimpong and Jalpaiguri districts had troubling situations.
+- The situation was serious in Indore, Jaipur, Mumbai, and Pune.
+In West Bengal, Kolkata, Howrah, Medinipur East, 24 Parganas North, Darjeeling, Kalimpong, and Jalpaiguri districts had troubling situations.

 - A Ministry order listed the violations by the States: incidents of violence on front line healthcare professionals; complete violation of social distancing norms outside banks, PDS shops, market places; and movement of private and commercial vehicles with passengers in urban areas.

-- The Centre has constituted six Inter-Ministerial Central Teams (IMCT) — led by an official of Additional Secretary rank and including public health specialists — under the Disaster Management Act, 2005 to make on-the-spot assessment of the situation, issue necessary directions to the State authorities and submit reports.
+- The Centre has constituted six Inter-Ministerial Central Teams (IMCT) — led by an official of Additional Secretary rank and including public health specialists — under the Disaster Management Act, 2005 to make an on-the-spot assessment of the situation, issue necessary directions to the State authorities and submit reports.

 - West Bengal Chief Minister Mamata Banerjee twitted that the Centre’s decision was not consistent with the spirit of federalism.
 We welcome all constructive support and suggestions, especially from the Central Govt in negating the #Covid19 crisis.

 - The purpose is to provide support and assistance to the States in their endeavour to combat COVID-19.
 The teams have been carefully constituted so that support can be provided from the health, administrative and disaster management aspects.
 The States will benefit.